Looking for the best winter sleep sack to keep baby warm and cozy? Here are 10 of my favorites for cold, winter nights.

 Zipadee-Zip

-This is also a great transition swaddle for when you’re transitioning your baby out of a swaddle.
+This is also a great transition swaddle for when you’re transitioning baby out of a swaddle.
 It provides the fully encompassing feeling of a swaddle while allowing movement in your baby’s arms in case they roll over.

 baby wearing little sleepies winter sleep sack